ARA Almirante Brown (1880)

 ARA Almirante Brown was a central battery ironclad of the Argentine Navy built in the 1880s by Samuda Brothers in London.
 Almirante Brown displaced 4200 LT and had a top speed of 14 kn.
 The ship was protected by a belt of 9 in steel-faced armor and she carried a main battery of eight breech-loading guns.
 She was among the first major warships in the world to use steel armor, and remained the largest vessel in the Argentine fleet for over 15 years.
 Almirante Brown had a peaceful career in the fleet during the 1880s and 1890s.
 By the 1920s, she was reduced to a coastal defense ship, and remained in service until the early 1930s.
 She was stricken from the naval register in November 1932 and sold for scrapping.

 Design

+In the 1860s, the Argentine Navy had few warships, but the government of President Domingo Faustino Sarmiento embarked on a modest program to strengthen the fleet.
+In the early 1870s, the fleet acquired a pair of small, coastal monitors of the El Plata class, built in Britain.
+These ships were suitable only for coastal defense operations.
+By the end of the decade, the naval ascendancy of their rival in Chile (in part due to their successes in the War of the Pacific against Peru and Bolivia that would begin in 1879), prompted the Argentine government to purchase another, larger and more powerful vessel that would be able to overpower any Chilean counterpart.
+In 1878, they requested a design from William Henry White, a noted warship designer who was then the British Assistant Chief Constructor of the Navy.

+The acquisition of Almirante Brown led to a minor arms race; she prompted the Brazilian Navy to purchase a pair of larger ironclads, Riachuelo and Aquidabã.
+These, in turn, led the United States Navy to order its first modern, steel-hulled ships: the protected cruisers Atlanta, Boston, and Chicago and the dispatch boat Dolphin, followed soon thereafter by the ironclad battleship Texas and armored cruiser Maine, the latter very similar to Riachuelo.